NTB45/Kanon-Windows11-Guide/README.md

 ## Instructions

 Enable WSL on Windows 11.
 Install Ubuntu 22.xx LTS on WSL.
 Open a terminal in Ubuntu and run the following commands:

-Code snippet

         sudo apt update

         sudo apt upgrade

         sudo apt install flatpak

         flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

         flatpak install flathub com.usebottles.bottles

 Once Flatpak and Bottles are installed, restart the pc,( or the explorer.exe if you feel adventurous ) and open bottles(ubuntu from the start menu)

-    Let the bottles setup do its job then
+Let the bottles setup do its job

+then

 Make a bottle

 The challenging part might come when you open Ubuntu in File Explorer.
 It's probably docked on the left tree of Explorer.

 Go to Ubuntu in File Explorer.
 Navigate to         Ubuntu\home\user\.var\app\com.usebottles.bottles\data\bottles\bottles\bottlename\drive_c\Program Files
     Paste the Kanon folder there.
 (Bottles has this Flatpak containerization limitation.)

 Add a shortcut

 Go to Bottles and click Add shortcut.
 Go the long way to the Kanon folder in Linux again.
 Add the reallive.exe file.
 Cross your fingers and run that .exe from the shortcut menu.

 Congratulations!

 If it runs with audio, you're good to go!
 Click the Add shortcut button and select the reallive.exe file from the Kanon installation directory.
 Run the shortcut.

 Troubleshooting